 PNCIMA extends from the Canada–US border in the north, west to the toe of the continental shelf off of Haida Gwaii, to Brooks Peninsula on northwest Vancouver Island and Quadra Island in the south.

-The draft PNCIMA plan was cooperatively developed by First Nations, Canada and BC, through engagement with communities, stakeholders and the public.
+The PNCIMA plan was cooperatively developed by First Nations, Canada and BC, through engagement with communities, stakeholders and the public.

 In early 2017, on behalf of all partners, Fisheries and Oceans Canada, First Nations, and the Province of B.C. signed off on the PNCIMA Plan.
 Discussions are ongoing regarding implementation of the draft PNCIMA plan.